volshibenik/100-days-of-code/log.md

 ### Day 5: July 21, Fri

 **Today's Progress**: Finished twitch challenge, did tabs with pure CSS radio selectors, not sure if it's good practice, but at least i remembered how it's done!

+### Day 5: July 22, Sat

+**Today's Progress**: Started doing JS calculator challenge.

+### Day 6: July 24, Mon

+**Today's Progress**: Decided to do it more windows-like, with additional functions like repeat last op when press equal etc.

+### Day 7: July 26, Wed

+**Today's Progress**: Doing JS part, i'm adding different classes to output to memorise what button was clicked last

+### Day 8: July 27, Thu

+**Today's Progress**: Wrote common functions "Math" and "Type" for math operators and numbers, now certain number or operation just passes argument its argument

+### Day 9: July 30, Sun

+**Today's Progress**: Swithed a little to CSS part, decided to make little blobs(qty = num) around each number that will light when you click it.

+### Day 10: July 31, Mon

+**Today's Progress**: Also did some animation to math buttons, like scale for multiply, shrink for minus etc

+### Day 11: August 1, Tue

+**Today's Progress**: Added SVG icons to math buttons, it broke my layout(probably bc i don't know how to SVG).
+Will switch to Flexbox.

+### Day 12: August 2, Wed

+**Today's Progress**: Discovered some bugs with JS math part, like possibility to type several zeros or dots in a row.

+### Day 13: August 3, Thu

+**Today's Progress**: Finishing my calculator: picking colors for layout, applying flex, doing some minor stuff.